sco1/flake8-annotations/README.md

 Default: `False`

+### `--allow-untyped-nested`: `bool`
+Suppress all errors for dynamically typed nested functions.
+A function is considered dynamically typed if it does not contain any type hints.

+Default: `False`

 ### `--mypy-init-return`: `bool`
 Allow omission of a return type hint for `__init__` if at least one argument is annotated.
 See [mypy's documentation](https://mypy.readthedocs.io/en/stable/class_basics.html?#annotating-init-methods) for additional details.